Leiden University Fund.

 Purpose

 The Robert Fruin Fund for Study Travel Foundation was created in 1886 for the purpose of enabling impoverished students to make study trips.
-Robert Fruin (1823-1899), a historian and professor, was the first scholar in the Netherlands to study history as an academic discipline and he bequeathed his estate to set up a Fund for study travel.
+Robert Fruin (1823-1899), a historian and professor, was the first scholar in the Netherlands to study history as an academic discipline and he bequeathed his estate to set up a fund for study travel.
 In his own words, his intention in 1885 was ‘to establish a fund to enable particularly deserving but impecunious students of Leiden University, at present only historians and literature scholars, who have finished their period of studies, to complete their education with an academic journey.’
 What he had in mind were the tours made by students in the second half of the sixteenth century and the seventeenth century through western Europe, visiting the famous universities there.
-An interesting article about the Fund and how it was set up is available here.
 The Foundation was dissolved in 2021 and its capital transferred to the LUF’s Robert Fruin Fund for Study Travel.

 Purpose

-The Fund’s purpose is to pay for study trips, often related to research interests, for master’s students, PhD candidates and researchers who obtained their PhD less than two years previously, who are studying or working in Leiden University’s Faculty of Humanities, especially in the academic fields of Linguistics, Literature, History and/or Art History.
-Applications can be made via this link.
+The fund’s purpose is to pay for study trips, often related to research interests, for master’s students, PhD candidates and researchers who obtained their PhD less than two years previously, who are studying or working in Leiden University’s Faculty of Humanities, especially in the academic fields of Linguistics, Literature, History and/or Art History.

 The Rombouts Fund for Chinese Studies was established in 2010 by P.A.
 Rombouts, M.A